Transplant Center FAQ

 Q: Who is responsible for transportation arrangements to and from LB-1?

 The air and/or ground transportation cost involved with the import of lungs to LB-1 from the donor location are paid for by LBE regardless of EVLP outcome to transplant.
 Air and/or ground transportation cost for exporting lungs to an accepting clinical trial site are also paid by LBE.
 Transportation cost reimbursement requires that LBE is aware of the method of transportation in advance of any lung import/export activity, and the cost to be paid by LBE must be reasonable.
 An EVLP Specialist will be in contact with the appropriate trial site personnel to ensure that lungs are imported and exported as quickly as possible.

-Q: Can single lungs be perfused on your system?
+Q: Can a single lung be perfused on your system?

 Yes.
-Single lungs can be perfused on the Toronto EVLP system.
+A single lung can be perfused on the Toronto EVLP system.

 Q: Is ECMO an exclusion criteria?

 If the potential recipient is on ECMO at the time of referral, they are excluded from participation in the study and control groups.
 The decision to place the recipient on ECMO or other ECLS for post-transplant prophylaxis at time of or immediately prior to transplant is not considered an exclusion.

 Q: If a patient previously had a right single transplant and then needs a transplant on the left, are they eligible for the study?